programmersEmperor/programmersEmperor/README.md

    Enthusiasm and innovation in programming empowered me to gain experience with mobile, front-end, and sometimes desktop development teams.
 Eager for new challenges in order to expand my knowledge.
-I do love to call myself the Programmers Empror since that is my dream✌️.
+I do love to call myself the Programmers Emperor since that is my dream✌️.
 <br>
 <br>
 </p>